Common Problems with the Volkswagen Golf

 5. DSG automatic gearbox issues

-Volkswagen Golf 2013 to 2020 problems
+Volkswagen Golf 2012-2020 problems

 1. Smell of fuel

 TDI engines sometimes suffer from a cracked fuel filter valve caused by heat.
 Another common issue that creates the smell of fuel is a loose sediment drain screw.
-Fortunately, it’s easy to fix both problems by replacing the components.

 2. Damp interior

 Some early Mk7 models suffer from water leaking through the front doors, damping the carpets, which eventually leads to foul smells and mould.
-The issue is caused by a speaker housing that was cracked during manufacturing and can be fixed by replacing the front speakers.

 3. Foggy headlight lenses

 The Mk7 Golf is fitted with acrylic headlight lenses prone to UV light damage, making them cloudy.
 It’s worth noting that the chemicals used in many hand car washes can have a similar effect.
+Find out how to clean your car's headlights here.

 A headlamp restoration kit may fix the worst of the fogging; otherwise, you’ll have to replace the headlamp units.
+The average light repair price for a Golf on FixMyCar is £81.52.

 4. Premature timing chain failure